List of 2025 SA20 auction and personnel signings

 This is a list of auction and personnel signings for the 2024–25 SA20 cricket tournament.

 Background

-For the third season of the SA20, the salary cap was increased by to per team.
+For the third season of the SA20, the salary cap was increased by to per side.
 Each team had a maximum squad size of 19 players, at least two of whom had to be South African.
 One of the 19 players had to be a wildcard selection, and one a rookie player.

 Pre-signed and retained players

 All South African players bought at the 2023–24 SA20 auction were on two-year contracts.
 Teams had the option to retain, trade or buy out the contracts of these players.